fritzboyle/openvino-with-fpga-hello-world-face-detection/README.md

 # Run the Application
-1. Go to the main level directory
+1. Go to the main level directory:
 ```
 cd ..
 ```
-2. Turn the script into an executable file
+2. Turn the script into an executable file:
 ```
 chmod +x run_fd.sh
 ```